luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/06-negative-morph-traits.md

 **▼ Morph Trait • MP Bonus: 2**

 This trait is only available to biomorphs.
 This morph is adapted for low-gravity environments (0.15 or less) and struggles in higher gravity.
-You suffer the effects of high gravity (▶235, EP2) for every 0.2&nbsp;g over 0.15.
+You suffer the effects of [high gravity](../../../12/28-environmental-factors.md#high-gravity) (_EP2_) for every 0.2&nbsp;g over 0.15.
 On Mars or Mercury (0.38&nbsp;g), you would suffer the effects of 1 wound; on Venus or Earth (1&nbsp;g), you suffer the effects of 3 wounds.

 ### Impaired Balance